infinnie/You-Dont-Know-CSS/README.md

 Like many other subjects of this world, CSS is an art of combinations.
 Things go **counter-intuitive** when combinated.
 Therefore goes *YDKCSS*.

 This book is intended to be open-access and community-contributed.
-Feel free to submit contents and demos in *issues*.
+Feel free to submit content requests, contents and demos in *issues*.

 ## Contents (planned)
 * Box model